NC4Lab/omniroute_windows_ws/data/assets/projection_images/README.md

 # Affinity Designer Setup for Projection Images

-This guide will walk you through the steps to ensure proper setup of Affinity Designer for creating images for the projection opperations.
+This guide will walk you through the steps to ensure proper setup of Affinity Designer for creating images for the projection operations.

 ## 1. Creating a new document